Thoughts On iPad Sales

 So far, with the exception of its initial release, the iPad hasn’t had the same excitement surrounding new versions.

 In some situations, the iPad is enough of a computer for many users.
 Younger kids and seniors are two groups that come to mind right away.
-These groups would probably not have purchased a traditional computer, but have taken to the iPad for some computer-related tasks, such as Web surfing and email2.
-Of course, there are exceptions, but for the most part, that seems to hold true.
+These groups would probably not have purchased a traditional computer, but have taken to the iPad for some computer-related tasks, such as web surfing and email.
+Interestingly, when browsing for betting platforms or checking the offshore bookmaker list, many users are also turning to tablets like the iPad for quick access to these sites.
+Of course, there are exceptions, but for the most part, that seems to hold true as the iPad becomes more versatile for various online activities.

 ipadair